 Jul 23, 2019

-Good design has its roots set in both the user as well as business needs isn't a statement that requires too much validation.
+Good design has its roots set in both the user as well as business needs, this isn't a statement that requires too much validation.
 It's just a fact at this point in time.
-The tools however required to reach a stage where the design is functional as well as effective is what we are going to be pondering upon.
+The tools however required to reach a stage where the design is functional as well as effective in what we are going to be pondering upon.

 In a users market, no product can be expected to thrive without research that precisely points to the pains and the solution to answer those pains in bold letters.
 This is where user research enters.
 The pathway to creating design solutions that are grounded and focused on the user experience.